joey-qytyku/OS-90-fixed/docs/Manual/2 Scheduler/2_Context Types.md

 Context types can be considered similar to Windows NT IRQ Levels (obviously much simpler) because it defines situations in which code in one context cannot be preempted by code in another, and determines the correct transfer of control flow.

-TI or simply IRQ:
-- Interrupt handler.
+TI:
-- Entered by external IRQ
+- Usually an external interrupt handler.
 - Interrupts are OFF and only approved functions may be used
 - Any function called must be fully reentrant or internally CLI/STI guarded to prevent reentrancy problems.
 - Preemption off.
-- May never give control to any code made for other contexts. - In general, reentrant code is IRQ-safe but that may not always be the case depending on what the code does.
+- May never give control to any code made for other contexts.
+- In general, reentrant code is IRQ-safe but that may not always be the case depending on what the code does.
 - Not schedulable or restartable like the others.
 - MUST EXECUTE AND ACCESS LOCKED MEMORY ONLY.
 NO FAULTS EVER.